nicatmrdli/Calculator/README.md

 # NEEZYCalculator
-P.S u might need InteliJ IDEA to run this program
+u might need InteliJ IDEA to run this program